defold/examples/examples/particles/fireworks/fireworks.md

 To start effect:
 - add factories for splat and trail particles;
-- call "start_fireworks" method with parameters (time, delay, start point, speed vector).
+- call "start_fireworks" method with parameters (time, start point, speed vector).

 Images for particles are taken from Kenney Particle Pack.